- Common Sales/Use Tax Questions

 The Massachusetts use tax is 6.25 percent of the sales price or rental charge on tangible personal property 1 (including phone and mail order items or items purchased over the Internet) or certain telecommunications services 2 on which no sales tax, or a sales tax rate less than the 6.25 percent Massachusetts rate, was paid and which is to be used, stored or consumed in the Commonwealth.
 The use tax, unlike the sales tax, generally is paid directly to the Commonwealth by the purchaser.

 Example: You purchase furniture for your Massachusetts business or residence from an out-of-state firm and pay no Massachusetts sales tax.
-You are required to pay the 6.25 percent Massachusetts use tax.
-The use tax applies because the furniture was not subject to a sales tax in the other state and because it is for use in the Commonwealth.
+You're required to pay the 6.25 percent Massachusetts use tax.
+The use tax applies because the furniture wasn't subject to a sales tax in the other state and because it's for use in the Commonwealth.

 2. Telecommunications services include telephone and other transmissions of information (such as beeper services, cellular telephone services and telegram services).
 Cable television and Internet access are exempt from the sales tax.
 Generally, the tax on the sale or use of telecommunications services is a tax on the transmission of messages or information by various electronic means, but not on the sale or use of information itself.
 For a list of taxable telecommunications services, see TIR 05-8, Taxation of Internet Access, Electronic Commerce and Telecommunications Services: Recent Federal Legislation.